burndogfather/cocoBottomSheetJS/README.md

 # cocoBottomSheetJS
 Similar to the bottom sheet of iOS, it can be implemented with JavaScript🔥

-[NOTICE] This component is written in VanillaJS!
+This component is written in VanillaJS!
-[Reference] This component supports reactive UI!
+This component supports reactive UI!

 <img src="https://user-images.githubusercontent.com/101985768/177700975-3a01a5f5-7a1c-45f6-8ebc-aeba68f301de.gif"  width="300"/>